rodrigomata/nodejs-sample-api/README.md

 4. To run the app, run in terminal `npm start` which will execute the app on Port 3000

 ## Usage
-After installing and running the app, navigate to Port 3000
+After installing and running the app, navigate to `localhost:3000`